rutatuckute/the-non-fictional/content/blog/living-without-the-general-theory/index.md

 Turning to economic modelling and beyond, « *all models are wrong, some are useful* » of the statistician George Box resumes fairly the essence of our attempts to model the complexity of reality.
 Are the brand-new and fancy tools applied to agent-based models, complexity economics and network theory our new paradigms ?
 Perhaps not, but starting on the individual level while examining economic outcomes and focusing on the extent to which rational and irrational (I will let you decide on the appropriate definition yourself) interplays affect them may as well unveil something previously unknown that matters.
 Yet, economies and financial markets are intrinsically dynamic due to the relentless adjustments of market participants.
 People respond to incentives and are ready and willing to alter their behavior in the light of changing conditions.
 No conclusions derived from theoretical frameworks nor empirical studies shall be considered as static.
 When given information and pre-setup conditions change, what do you do?

-Focus on shocks and distortions.
-The problem is that the normal, the equilibrium, the optimal so thoroughly scrutinized by orthodox economists are usually irrelevant.
+<span style="color: #ff5c5c">Focus on shocks and distortions.</span> The problem is that the normal, the equilibrium, the optimal so thoroughly scrutinized by orthodox economists are usually irrelevant.
 While human heights may be, a vast majority of processes are not subject to the Gaussian distribution and the crucial dynamics in economies are indeed produced by substantial and consecutive shocks.
 This is undeniably what conditions our lives the greatest too.

 &nbsp;

 <h4 class="general-theory">ART OF LIVING</h4>

-Above all, Ki-Taek may be the one to have taught his son and *in fine* us the greatest lesson of all - the one of the absence of *the* plan.
+Above all, Ki-Taek may be the one to have taught his son and *in fine* us the greatest lesson of all - <span style="color: #ff5c5c">the one of the absence of *the* plan.</span>

 <blockquote class="general-theory">
 <p class="general-theory" style="color: white;"><em>